Medina Spirit could lose Ky. Derby win; track bans Baffert

 Maximum Security crossed the line first in the 2019 Kentucky Derby before being disqualified by Churchill Downs stewards for interference in what was an unprecedented move.
 Country House, which crossed the line second in that race, is now considered the winner.

 In March 2020, Jason Servis — who was Maximum Security’s trainer — was part of a sweeping indictment that involved trainers, veterinarians and pharmacists in a horse doping ring.
-Baffert faced the doping allegations in Arkansas and Kentucky last year, and now, this.
+Baffert faced the doping allegations in Arkansas and Kentucky last year with Gamine, and now this.

 “I’m worried about our sport,” Baffert said.
 “Our sport, we’ve taken a lot of hits as a sport.
 These are pretty serious accusations here, but we’re going to get to the bottom of it and find out.
 We know we didn’t do it.”